Age: 52 years

 History of Present Illness:

-Patient arrived bearing a diagnosis of Systemic Lupus Erythematosus (SLE) and presents many of the common symptoms including intense fatigue, aching joints and skin rashes on face.
+Patient arrived bearing a diagnosis of Systemic Lupus Erythematosus (SLE) (Homeopathy Treatment for Lupus Nephritis) and presents many of the common symptoms including intense fatigue, aching joints and skin rashes on face.

 Patient has never been well since receiving a series of vaccinations before going to Honduras to participate in missionary work.
 She received hepatitis A & B, tetanus, influenza and the meningitis vaccinations together.
 Two months after the vaccinations, she became so ill that she had to cancel her trip to Honduras.